apg/sigusr2.net/src/be-moore-like-chuck.md

 The relative frequency of characters determines the order of the characters in the sprite sheet.
 You see, to save space in code, and in the runtime, characters are *not* stored as ASCII.
-In place of ASCII, Huffman codes are used.
+In place of ASCII, Shannon codes are used.
 The letter 'a' is 5, and the letter 'b' is
 19. This is odd coming from a conventional computing background, but Forth is far from conventional.
 Forth is unique, to say the least.